With COVID-19 constantly impacting customer needs and behaviours in new ways, how can CPG companies and retailers confidently forecast demand?

 With data shared across the supply chain, organisations can compare and analyse alternative data sets in new ways.
 For example, point of sale and shipment data can be brought together to better anticipate order size and product mix requirements.
 Data about local COVID restrictions, macroeconomic indicators, consumer confidence and sentiment, and shopper behaviour can all help build a complete picture of the situation.

 - [D]rivers of demand

 To sustainably forecast demand today, organisations need to challenge underlying assumptions and key drivers.
-Reliable data and insights can be used to develop driver-based models and monitor and simulate levers, supplementing unidimensional historical data that companies relied on previously.
+Reliable consumer and market insights can be used to develop driver-based models and monitor and simulate levers, supplementing unidimensional historical data that companies relied on previously.